tu2-atmanand/task-board-docs/docs/Features/Bug_Reporter.md

 The **Bug Reporter** is a built-in diagnostic system designed to capture, log, and help you report issues when Task Board encounters problems.
 It serves two critical functions:

-1. **For Users** - Easily collect and submit bug reports with complete system context
+1. **For Users** - Easily collect and submit bug reports with complete system context, as well as get solution if provided in the report.
 2. **For Developers** - Gather comprehensive debugging information including system state, plugin versions, and exact error messages

 When an error occurs, you'll see a notification that lets you review the details and prepare a report for the developers.
 All reported bugs are automatically logged to your vault for documentation and export.